LuckyMachines/hexploration/README.md

 # Hexploration
-## the backend and on chain processing of Hexploration
+## An on chain adventure for you and your friends.
 ## Testing CLI can be found at https://github.com/LuckyMachines/hexploration-cli